ThaKladd/vector-lite/README.md

 ## Testing & Fixing

-For running the tests:
+For running the PHPUnit tests:

 ```bash
 ddev composer test
 ```

-For fixing the code style:
+For fixing the code style with Pint:

 ```bash
 ddev exec vendor/bin/pint